getify/You-Dont-Know-JS/scope-closures/ch7.md

 onSubmit();
 ```

 In this program, the inner `onClick(..)` function holds a closure over the passed in `cb` (the provided event callback).
-That means that `checkout()` and `trackAction()` function references are held via closure (and cannot be GC'd) for as long as these event handlers are subscribed.
+That means that `checkout()` and `trackAction()` function expression references are held via closure (and cannot be GC'd) for as long as these event handlers are subscribed.

-When we call `onSubmit()` with no input, all event handlers are unsubscribed, and the `clickHandlers` array is reset.
-Once all click handler function references are discarded, all closures and their  `cb` references to `checkout()` and `trackAction()` are discarded.
+When we call `onSubmit()` with no input on the last line, all event handlers are unsubscribed, and the `clickHandlers` array is reset.
+Once all click handler function references are discarded, all closures of  `cb` references to `checkout()` and `trackAction()` are discarded.

-The call to unsubscribe an event handler when it's no longer needed can be even more important the subscription -- again, considering the overall health and efficiency of the program.
+When considering the overall health and efficiency of the program, the call to unsubscribe an event handler when it's no longer needed can be even more important than the subscription!

 ### Per Variable or Per Scope?

-Another question we need to tackle: should we think of closure as applied to just the referenced outer variable(s) present in an inner function, or does closure preserve the entire scope chain with all its variables?
+Another question we need to tackle: should we think of closure as applied only to the referenced outer variable(s), or does closure preserve the entire scope chain with all its variables?

 In other words, in the previous event subscription snippet, is the inner `onClick(..)` function closed over only `cb`, or is it also closed over `clickHandler`, `clickHandlers`, and `btn`?

 Conceptually, closure is **per variable** rather than *per scope*.
-But the answer is more complicated than that.
+But the reality is more complicated than that.

 Another program to consider: